Laurel Caverns: Notable features

 This cavern features an array of speleological and pseudokarsts formations.
 Its average temperature is 52 °F (11 °C).

 Split into two sections, the entrance into the upper cavern is a network of interconnecting grid-like passages, while its unlit lower cavern, known as its branch-work, consists of subterranean watercourses that flow into a dendritic system of passages.

 The steep slope of some passageways on this tour causes an optical illusion known as a gravity hill, similar to the illusion of a ball rolling uphill.

+Recreation

 Operators offer a three-hour tour, which includes gravity hill, as well as the cavern's lower branchwork, which is unlit.
 Because the terrain remains unaltered here, cavern rules require visitors to use helmets and lighting when climbing or crawling over breakdown piles or other obstructions to reach the caverns' chambers and chasmal courses.

 The cavern grounds also offer visitors access to a gift shop, mini-golf course, the opportunity to pan for gemstones, and fossil-study activities, and also serve as a wildlife viewing locale during operations to tourists.
 As a popular destination for school field trips, the cavern's owners have adopted a no firearms policy.